CyanogenMod/android_device_oppo_neo5/README.md

-Device tree for Neo5
+Device tree for Oppo Neo 5

-Copyright 2014, The CyanogenMod Project
+Copyright 2015, The CyanogenMod Project